Michele Kang: OL Lyonnes

 By the time Kang joined the OL Groupe in 2023, Olympique Lyonnais Féminin had been known as the "most successful team in Europe," having won 15 domestic (Première Ligue) and 8 European (UEFA Women's Champions League) titles.
 When Kang disclosed on 12 April 2023 her plan to buy the team, the club publicly denied such move.
 The next day, the team won the Coupe de France féminine 2–1 over Paris Saint-Germain, its 10th victory in the competition, on a brace by Ada Hegerberg.
 Kang attended the match and raised the trophy with Lyon.

 On 16 May 2023, Kang announced the formal agreement with OL Groupe for the acquisition of Olympique Lyonnais Féminin.
-She would from a separate entity (later named Kynisca) that would be composed of her stake in the Washington Spirit and Olympique Lyonnais Féminin.
+She would form a separate entity (later named Kynisca) that would be composed of her stake in the Washington Spirit and Olympique Lyonnais Féminin.
 OL Groupe would retain a 48 percent stake in the new entity, and Kang would become the club's majority owner and CEO.
 The transaction was approved by regulators in February 2024.

 On 19 May 2025, Kang announced that she had rebranded Olympique Lyonnais Féminin to OL Lyonnes, symbolizing a bold, independent identity.
 She explained that y was used in place of i to retain reference to the city, and the parent club, but entirely dropping Féminin to designate the club as a separate management from that of the men's.
 A new logo was also introduced which shows the head part of a roaring red lioness with blue and gold accents, and a crest above it.
 The club will also adopt a new slogan: Nouvelle Histoire, Même Légende ("New Story, Same Legend") and will play all home matches the 59,000-seat Groupama Stadium.